 The Vendor agrees that it shall not divulge to any third party during the term of this Agreement and for a period of 3 (three) years upon termination or early termination of the Agreement, any information whether written, oral, tangible or intangible or in any other form which comes within the knowledge under this Agreement.

-Vendor hereby undertakes to the Company that Vendor shall not whether directly or indirectly, through their Affiliates or through any Person during the term of this agreement and for a period of 3 (three) years after the termination: (i) engage, or attempt to engage, in activities that competes with the business that is same or similar to that of the Company; and (ii) be connected as an agent, with, any corporation, limited liability company, partnership or other entity or Person that, directly or indirectly competes with the business that is same or similar to that of the Company.

 Vendor agrees that it will not, during the term of this Agreement and 5 (years) from the termination or expiration of this Agreement, directly or indirectly, solicit the existing and potential Customers of the Company or solicit services of (for employment, consulting or otherwise), accept the services of, or employ or engage any person who is now employed by the Company.